top of page

 When Does Stress Turn Into Anxiety?

-• Do I feel constantly on edge, even when things are going well?
+• Do I feel constantly on edge, even on weekends or when things are going well?

-• Are my worries interfering with sleep, school, or work?
+• Are my worries actively interfering with my sleep, my job, or my relationships?

-• Is my stress affecting my physical health (e.g., headaches, digestive issues, chest pain)?
+• Is my stress manifesting as chronic physical health issues (e.g., severe migraines, digestive issues, chest pain)?

 Coping Strategies for Stress